sheepspirit/SOUL/docs/proof-of-contribution.md

 # SOUL — Proof-of-Contribution Protocol (PoC)

+> Authored by Sergei Kokurin (sheepspirit), 2025
+> This document defines the reward, verification, and trust mechanisms behind resource sharing in the SOUL Network.

+---

 ## Purpose

 **Proof-of-Contribution (PoC)** is the cryptographic trust layer that ensures every SOUL Node is rewarded fairly — based on actual, measurable, and verifiable work.